 Each RARM post will have one main drawing each day (posted above).
 Authors are also contributing to weekly (US only) bundles, which will be drawn at the end of the week.
 Each bundle will consist of at least five books and the amount of bundles will depend on the amount of books the authors contribute.

-(Jamie is contributing to the US and international bundles, and sponsoring the cup/tote giveaway.)
+(Jenny is contributing to the US and international bundles, and sponsoring a cup/tote giveaway.)

 To enter to win these bundles, send an email to Week2@ReadARomanceMonth.com with “Bundles” in the signature line.
 (1 entry per email address per week)